oracle-livelabs/converged/obaas/check-processing/check-processing.md

 * Create new Spring Boot projects in your IDE
 * Plan your queues and message formats
-* Use Spring JMS to allow your microservice to use JMS queues in the Oracle database
+* Use Spring JMS to allow your microservice to use JMS Transactional Event Queues in the Oracle database
 * Use OpenFeign to allow the Check Processing service to discover and use the Account service
 * Create a "Test Runner" service to simulate the sending of messages
 * Deploy your microservices into the backend